Guide to Accessible Transport in Suffolk Coastal

 Report from the Felixstowe Action Day

-The Suffolk Coastal Disability Forum was set up as a reference group to assist Suffolk Coastal District Council to listen, learn and consult with disabled people.
+The Suffolk Coastal Disability Forum was set up as a reference group to help the district council to listen, learn and consult with disabled people.

-The Forum creates opportunities for disabled people, their families, and disability organisations in the Suffolk Coastal district to come together to:
+The forum creates opportunities for disabled people, their families, and disability organisations in the district to come together to: